It’s worth remembering that everything a digital device does is instructed using nothing more than zeroes and ones.

 It’s also important to consider the wider context of the planet’s endlessly expanding data requirements.

 Standard definition video recordings have given way to 4K online streaming, while games and apps become more data-intensive with every passing year.
+As more and more of our data is stored or backed up in the cloud, homes and business grow ever more data-hungry.

 We are using the internet in ways – and to an extent – previously unimaginable, and vast amounts of data are already being distributed online at any given moment.